 Dill pickle wraps are an easy low-carb snack or appetizer made by wrapping whole dill pickles in cream cheese and dried beef or ham deli slices to make what many call redneck sushi.
 It is no secret to anyone that 75% of my family loves pickles.
 My son and husband take turns not liking pickles.
 However, we LOVE these dill pickle wraps.
-And while they are a little bit time consuming, they are worth it every time when all we have left is an empty plate.
+And while pickle roll-ups are a little bit time-consuming, they are worth it every time when all we have left is an empty plate.

 Low-Carb Dill Pickle Wraps Ingredients